wh-forker/STANet/README.md

 - Stage 5. training the model of STANet using the original AVE frames with generated pseudoGT.
 - The current version of the code is very complicated, the current work will continue, and this code will also be maintained.
 In the next version, we will merge the relevant code and refine the code to make it easier to read.
 ## Testing
+Firstly you need to use the function audiostft.py to convert the audio files (.wav) to get the audio features(.h5).
 After the preparation, run this commond
 `python test.py`
 We provide the trained model file ([Baidu Netdisk](https://pan.baidu.com/s/1nvtJm1Z6-sHBaLPsEHhw4Q), code:6afo).